DragonBox/u3d/LOG_RULES.md

 A phase is started when a given pattern is encountered in the logs, and ends in two different ways: either a terminating pattern is met, or another phase starts.

 Because there are rules that you may want to apply throughout the whole analysis, there is a peculiar phase: the 'GENERAL' one.
 It contains a generic set of rules which will be applied in parallel to the active phase's ruleset, and allows for not having to repeat rules in different phases.
-The main use which this phase was designed for is to catch exceptions, warnings and errors no matter the active phase, but it is obviously not limited to that.
+The main use which this phase was designed for is exceptions catching, warnings and errors no matter the active phase, but it is obviously not limited to that.

 ### B - Phase syntax